hynek/structlog/docs/exceptions.md

 # Exceptions

-While you should use a proper crash reporter like our sponsor [Sentry](https://sentry.io) in production, *structlog* has helpers for formatting exceptions for humans and machines.
+While you should use a proper crash reporter like [Sentry](https://sentry.io) in production, *structlog* has helpers for formatting exceptions for humans and machines.

 All *structog*'s exception features center around passing an `exc_info` key-value pair in the event dict.
 There are three possible behaviors depending on its value: